Nicaragua is our go-to spot for countries packed with adventures.

 If you get the early bus, you’ll get to Somoto before 10:00 AM, which is when most tours begin.

-Check to see if your tour company will pick you up from the bus station, or you can take a taxi ride (play on haggling to get a $5 fare for the 15 minute ride to the Somoto Canyon Entrance if your tour does not arrange any sort of pick up).
+Check to see if your tour company will pick you up from the bus station, or you can take a taxi ride (play on haggling to get a $5 fare for the 15 minute ride to the Somoto Canyon Entrance if your tour does not arrange any sort of pick up and just meets you at the entrance).

 + A Few Tips

-Your guide and tour group will help (or should!) provide life jackets.
-Most of the time, you can touch the bottom in the canyon, but it’s a nice reassurance.
-You’ll 100% want a dry bag to hike with (and keep your phone, wallet, other valuables) safe and dry, so bring that if that isn’t already included in your tour.
+Your guide and tour group should provide life jackets.
+Most of the time, you can touch the bottom of the river filled canyon, but it’s a nice reassurance.
+You’ll 100% want a dry bag to hike with (and keep your phone, wallet, and other valuables) safe and dry, so bring that if that isn’t already included in your tour.

-Wear a swimming suit too.
-Best to wear this under clothes you are fine getting wet in.
-You may want to bring a change of clothes so you're not riding home in wet swimming suits or hiking shorts on your bus ride.
+Wear a swimming suit, too.
+You may want to bring a change of clothes if you are traveling right after your tour, so you're not riding home in wet swimming suits or hiking shorts on your bus ride back home.

 When Should I Visit?

-The tour time can vary, but most tend to be 4-6 hours, plus you’ll need to factor in transportation time.
+The tour time can vary, but most tend to be 4-6 hours, plus you’ll need to factor in transportation time if you're trying to fit this into a day trip rather than a weekend option.
+It can be done (with private transportation or a tour pick-up) but makes for a long day.

 Ready to experience Nicaragua?
 (Of course you are)